 We gather at Cup-A-Joe in Hillsborough on the first Tuesday of each month from 2:30 – 3:30 pm and at Bruegger's Bagels on the second Monday of each month from 2:00 - 3:15 p.m.
 This is a monthly opportunity for persons with dementia and their care partners to relax over a cup of coffee and socialize.

 Fun opportunities for persons with dementia and their care partners to explore the community and connect with others.

-- December 17 (Tuesday) at 2 pm – Carolina Inn – 12 Days of Christmas Tour
+- Tuesday, December 17, 2 pm – Carolina Inn: 12 Days of Christmas Tour

 - Wednesday, January 15, 1:30 pm - Carolina Basketball Museum

 - Tuesday, February 18, 10:30 am - Nasher Museum of Art at Duke University